INVESTOR FAQ

 WHAT IS COLLECTIVE DUE DILIGENCE?

-Due diligence is the term used by investors to describe the process of deciding whether or not to invest in a particular opportunity.
+Due diligence (DD) is the term used by investors to describe the process of deciding whether or not to invest in a particular opportunity.
 Collaborating on this process with other interested members is a significant benefit of joining E8.
-Not only does this reduce the cost and time burdens for each investor, the collective savvy available increases effectiveness.
+Not only does this reduce the cost and time burdens for each investor, the collective knowledge and expertise available increases effectiveness.

-After a company presentation, interested members form an informal due diligence (DD) group and share the work involved.
-A more experienced angel volunteers as ‘deal lead’ to guide the members through a multi-week ‘discovery process’ to better understand the market and the company’s potential, and to act as liaison with the company.
+After a company presentation, interested members form an informal DD group and share the work involved.
+A more experienced investor volunteers as ‘deal lead’ to guide the members through a multi-week ‘discovery process’ to better understand the market and the company’s potential, and to act as liaison with the company.

 Involvement in DD in no way obliges you to make an investment.
-Many of our members participate solely for the excellent educational opportunity it provides.
+Many of our members participate for the educational opportunity it provides.

 WHAT IS A TERM SHEET?